section-engineering-education/engineering-education/articles/building-a-simple-cryptocurrency-blockchain/index.md

 ![Bitcoin Image](/engineering-education/building-a-simple-cryptocurrency-blockchain/bitcoin.jpg)
 *Bitcoin image*

-Digital cryptocurrencies such as Bitcoin and Ethereum are powered and adopted with powerful technology called **the blockchain**.
+Bitcoin and Ethereum are digital cryptocurrency powered and adopted with powerful technology called **the blockchain**.
 It uses cryptography to securely connect and maintain a list of records growing continuously known as **blocks**.

 ![ethereum](/engineering-education/building-a-simple-cryptocurrency-blockchain/ethereum.jpg)
 *Ethereum image*